octronic-uk/rpi-web-remote/README.md

 - UI-Bootstrap

 ## Software Configuration
-1. Download Raspbian Jessie Lite https://www.raspberrypi.org/downloads/raspbian/ and write it to an SD caard with the instructions given.
+1. Download Raspbian Jessie Lite https://www.raspberrypi.org/downloads/raspbian/ install using the standard procedure.
-2. run $ sudo apt-get and $ sudo apt-get ugrade to update the system.
+2. run $ sudo apt-get update and $ sudo apt-get ugrade to update the system.
 3. Download the latest (or your preferred) version of node from https://nodejs.org/dist/v5.4.0/node-v5.4.0-linux-armv6l.tar.gz
 4. Unpack node by running $ tar xvf node-v5.4.0-linux-armv6l.tar.gz
+5. Add node-v5.4.0-linux-armv61/bin to your PATH by modifying ~/.profile 5.1 Add the line export PATH=${PATH}:/path/to/node-v5.4.0-linux-armv61/bin 5.2 Save and quit your editor.
+5.3 Reload your profile by executing $ . ~/.profile
+6 Test node and npm with $ npm --version and $ node --version

 ## Configuring Pins
 To come shortly